+Jesse Cockney made his Olympic debut at Sochi 2014 after an impressive junior career.
+He won three gold medals at the 2011 Canada Winter Games and finished sixth in the classic sprint at the 2011 FIS World Under-23 Championships.
 Cockney made his World Cup debut in January 2011.
-He recorded his best individual result at the Canmore stop in December 2012 when he finished ninth in the free sprint.
+Since then, he has shown to be a world-class sprinter.
+In December 2012, he recorded his best individual World Cup result in at the Canmore stop in December 2012 when he finished ninth in the free sprint.

-|2014 Sochi||Olympic Winter Games||Skiing - Cross-Country||Mass Start 50km - Men||56|
+|2014 Sochi||Skiing - Cross-Country||Mass Start 50km - Men||56|

-|2014 Sochi||Olympic Winter Games||Skiing - Cross-Country||Sprint - Men||53|
+|2014 Sochi||Skiing - Cross-Country||Sprint - Men||53|

-|2014 Sochi||Olympic Winter Games||Skiing - Cross-Country||Relay 4x10km - Men||12|
+|2014 Sochi||Skiing - Cross-Country||Relay 4x10km - Men||12|